marcoaoteixeira/Nameless/apps/Microservice/Nameless.Microservice.Core/readme.md

-﻿# Nameless ASP.NET Core
+﻿# Nameless Microservice Core

-Library to use with ASP.NET Core projects.
+Library to use with Nameless Microservice (template) projects.

 _I tried to mention every person that I got something from.
 If you find code that needs to be given the correct authorship, please, let me know._